- Seasoning your humidor prepares it for long-term performance.

 The Steps to Seasoning a Humidor

-Some suggest simply wiping water onto the interior lining of your humidor with a sponge.
+But getting the steps right is important, and incorrect seasoning instructions abound.
+For example, some suggest simply wiping water onto the interior lining of your humidor with a sponge.
+This is a mistake.
 Putting water directly onto a Spanish cedar lining can cause warping, which ruins the lining and makes it much more difficult to maintain a humidity level.
 Using the method below, you’re allowing the wood to naturally absorb moisture.

 Another important thing to note is that your Klaro humidor includes everything you need to start the seasoning process.
 Additionally, after you receive your Klaro humidor, when you register the product you’ll have an opportunity to join our Klaro Membership, which provides a year’s worth of materials to keep your humidor seasoned.
-This is very important because routine seasoning and maintenance of your humidor is necessary to keep it—and your cigars—in tip-top shape.
+Routine seasoning and maintenance of your humidor keeps it in tip-top shape.

 We formulated the solution used in the process below to create an optimal environment.
-Other solutions may use salt, which isn’t recommended.
-Salt-based solutions can change a cigar’s taste, and even cause the lining of your humidor to corrode.
+Other solutions may use salt, but salt-based solutions can change a cigar’s taste, and even cause the lining of your humidor to corrode.

 - Rest the wood tray in the bottom of the humidor.
 Remove the lid from the hydro tray, and rest that on top of the wood tray.

-- Open the solution, and add solution to each quadrant of the hydrotray.
-Don’t overfill or spill.
-The quadrants don’t need to be completely full.
+- Open the solution and add it to each quadrant of the Hydro Tray.
+Don't overfill or spill.
+The quadrants don't need to be completely full.

-- You’re looking for 68 percent humidity or higher for 12 hours.
+5. You’re looking for 68 percent humidity or higher for 12 hours or more.
 This can take 3-5 days.
 If you have difficulty reaching that level, we recommend using our specially-formulated Winter and Dry Climate Solution, available through the Klaro Membership.

-- After hitting 68 percent or higher for a full 12 hours, open the gel solution packet.
-Sprinkle it into each quadrant.
+6. After hitting 68 percent or higher for a full 12 hours, open the gel solution packet.
+Sprinkle in to each quadrant.
 Add more solution, making sure to moisten every crystal.

 - If the humidity level is 70-75 percent, move on to step 8.